mpv-player/mpv/DOCS/contribute.md

 - If you make fixup commits to your pull request, you should generally squash them with "git rebase -i".
 We prefer to have pull requests in a merge ready state.
-- We don't squash-merge (nor do we use github's feature that does this) because pull requests with multiple commits are perfectly legitimate, and the only thing that makes sense in non-trivial cases.
+- We don't squash-merge (nor do we use GitHub's feature that does this) because pull requests with multiple commits are perfectly legitimate, and the only thing that makes sense in non-trivial cases.
 - With complex pull requests, it *may* make sense to keep them separate, but they should be clearly marked as such.
 Reviewing commits is generally easier with fixups squashed.
-- Reviewers are encouraged to look at individual commits instead of github's "changes from all commits" view (which just encourages bad git and review practices).
+- Reviewers are encouraged to look at individual commits instead of GitHub's "changes from all commits" view (which just encourages bad git and review practices).